 Where do we work?

-The team is based in the CDC which is located at our site at Hillingdon Hospital, Woodlands Centre.
-Children may also occasionally be seen in other places if required such as at nursery or in hospital.
+We work in a range of settings including local health clinics and children’s centres, as well as the Child Development Centre (CDC) located ay Hillingdon Hospital.
+Children may also occasionally be seen in other places if required such as nursery or in hospital

 An interpreter can be provided to help in appointments or over the telephone.
 There is no cost to for this service .
 Please let your speech and language therapist know if you would like us to arrange this for you by calling the CITS advice line on 01895 488200 or email email@example.com